Dental Bridges | Pembroke Pines FL

 How do I take care of my bridge?

 A strict regimen of brushing and flossing will keep the bridge and surrounding teeth clean.
 This is of critical importance as the bridge relies on the neighboring teeth for support.
-Call us if you have any questions: Pembroke Pines Office Phone Number 954-437-4443.
+Call us if you have any questions: Kotch Dental Office in Pembroke Pines FL Phone Number 954-437-4443.